leecher1337/mgoodies-skype/trunk/bclist/Docs/bclist_readme.txt

 BClist plugin
 --------------------

 This is a contact list for blind folks.
-It uses a list control to show all users, so screen readers can "read" the clist to the user.
+It uses a list control to show all contacts, so screen readers can "read" the clist to the user.

 Based on classic contact list.